Last Updated on February 17, 2026

 - Suspension of FCRA Registration: The Ministry of Home Affairs can suspend any FCRA registration for a period not exceeding one hundred and eighty days, effectively prohibiting the organisation from receiving any foreign funding during that period.

-- Cancellation of FCRA Registration: The cancellation of the FCRA registration for this organisation by the Ministry of Home Affairs would be in the cases of continuous disregard and severe offences or breaches of the regulations.
+- Cancellation of FCRA Registration: The cancellation of the FCRA registration for this organisation by the Ministry of Home Affairs would be in cases of continuous disregard and severe offences or breaches of the regulations.

 So, filing the FCRA quarterly returns is legally an obligatory requirement and not a matter of choice or discretion.
 It would serve to shield the country’s interests from foreign money going into the country and from being used for any ill purposes other than what has been ordained by law for the good of the people.